Drinking too much alcohol increases people’s risk of injuries, violence, drowning, liver disease, and some types of cancer.

 Adapted from the National Council on Alcoholism and Drug Dependence, Inc. (http://www.ncadd.org/)

-If you are concerned for yourself or someone else, please contact White Buffalo Recovery Center for services or referrals.
+If you have answered yes to any of these symptoms and are concerned for yourself or someone else, please contact White Buffalo Recovery Center for services or referrals.